 The Pharmacy Technician Certificate includes theory and a pharmacy tour during the three-month program.
 Students will learn dosage forms and classifications, pharmacy laws and regulations, prescription processing, drug information references, alternative medicine, repackaging and compounding, and over-the-counter medicines.
 Students will also learn names, actions, uses, and doses of medication with emphasis on medication safety, error prevention, and mathematics.
 HIPAA security and privacy basics as it relates to the profession are also covered.
 Individuals interested in starting a career in the medical field, nursing or pharmacy school applicants, or those looking to develop skills may benefit from this program.
 This certificate program will assist students in preparing for the Pharmacy Technician Certification Board Certified Pharmacy Technician (CPhT) exam.
 Exam fee and textbook are additional.
 Textbook is required at the first class meeting and is available at the KSU Center Bookstore.

-View the Course Syllabus or the Application & FAQs page for the Pharmacy Technician Certificate Program.
+View the Application & FAQs page for the Pharmacy Technician Certificate Program.

 For more information, email email@example.com